AngelaVilla/Python-lambda-functions-and-classes/README.md

 They are about as follows:
   1. Using a lambda expression to perform multiplication
-  2. Importing math module
+  2. Importing math module specifically pi
   3. Building a simple calculator using 1 function
-  4. Define a class named Rectangle (computes the area)
+  4. Defining a class named Rectangle (computes the area)
-  5. Define a superclass named Shape and a subclass named Square (computes the area of a square and identifies the shape)
+  5. Defining a superclass named Shape and a subclass named Square (computes the area of a square and identifies the shape)

   That is all.
 Thank you.